Skip to content

 Pros

 Massive reach.
 Zero cost means zero barrier.
-Many more people will subscribe when it’s free, giving you a much larger potential customer base for PPV sales.
+Far more people subscribe when it’s free, giving you a significantly larger potential PPV customer base.

 Lower commitment anxiety.
-Potential subscribers don’t need to justify a spending decision to themselves.
-They join because it costs nothing.
+Potential subscribers don’t need to justify a financial decision.
+They join because it costs nothing — and that removes the single biggest conversion obstacle.

 Flexible monetization.
 You have granular control over what content costs what.
-You can test different price points for different content types and optimize based on data.
+You can test different price points for different content types and optimize based on live conversion data.

-Easier growth.
-Promoting a free page converts more social media followers into subscribers because there’s no financial friction.
+Easier initial growth.
+Promoting a free page converts social media followers into subscribers at higher rates because financial friction doesn’t exist.

 Cons

 Revenue unpredictability.
-Without subscription revenue, your income depends entirely on PPV sales, tips, and custom content.
-A slow week in PPV means a slow week in revenue.
+Without subscription baseline, your income depends entirely on PPV sales, tips, and custom content.
+A week with no PPV sends is a week with no income — and that volatility is psychologically taxing.

 Subscriber quality.
-Free subscribers include many people who will never spend a dime.
-Your conversion rate from free subscriber to paying customer is typically 5-15%.
-You have a larger audience but most of it doesn’t generate revenue.
+Free subscribers include many people who will never spend a dollar.
+Typical conversion rates from free subscriber to paying customer are 5–15%.
+You have a larger audience, but the majority generates nothing.

 Less committed audience.
-Free subscribers churn at much higher rates because there’s no financial commitment holding them.
-They can leave and return freely.
+Free subscribers churn at dramatically higher rates because there’s no financial commitment holding them.
+They can leave and return freely, which makes retention metrics almost impossible to optimize.

 How to Decide: The Decision Framework